Hellfire Gala: Plot

+Hellfire Gala

 Lead-up

 The gala was first mentioned during a conversation between Emma Frost and Callisto when the former asked the latter to be the White Knight of the Hellfire Trading Company.
 Emma Frost asks Magneto to procure and develop an island as a secondary base of operations for the Hellfire Trading Company.

-Emma Frost invites the Inner Circle to the Island of Mykines and announces that they will be hosting mutantkind's first state dinner.
+Emma invites the Inner Circle to the island of Mykines and announces that they will be hosting mutantkind's first state dinner.
 Kitty Pryde sends the first invitation to the Homines Verendi.

 Cyclops and Jean Grey co-lead a new X-Men team; an election is to be held and the unveiling of the team is to be announced at the Hellfire Gala.
 Captain America meets with Cyclops at Westchester, questioning the expansion of Krakoa and mutant population.
 Magneto discusses his plans for Arakko to Isca the Unbeaten and the Quiet Council, and recruits Omega-level mutants from Krakoa and Arakko for the mission.

 Event timeline

-The gala starts with an opening remark from Emma Frost and a telepathic concert performed by Rhapsody, Marvel Girl and the Five-in-One.
+The gala starts with an opening remark from Emma Frost and a telepathic concert performed by Rhapsody, Marvel Girl, and the Five-in-One.